 Sum Swamp Board Game is a fun way to practice math, encourage basic drills through fun gameplay.
 Develop fluency in early math skills, perfect for ages 5+ for 2-4 players.

 Adsumudi is a fun math game for kids aged 8-12 to practice multiplication, division, addition, and subtraction.
 This game has three levels from easy through to hard which is perfect if you are playing with multiple ages.

 Mathemagical World is an addition & subtraction math board game for kids ages 5+.
 We have not played this as we only found out about it recently and Freddie is too old.
-But the reviews look amazing with 5* on Amazon, it definitely looks like a really fun math game.
+But the 5-star reviews look amazing, it definitely looks like a really fun math game.

 Monopoly is a family favorite, if you are anything like us you will probably have at least two versions of this in your home.
 In fact, I am now tempted with a 3rd version, as they have a Friends set!
 But it is a great math game for the whole family to enjoy.

 Brainbox Maths is a fast and fun memory game that does not require any pens, pencils, paper, playing board or even a table!
 Each round takes 10 seconds so all players are involved.
 A game lasts as long as you want it to.
 10 minutes is the norm, but playing for 5 minutes is great fun also.
 BrainBox is educational and is perfect for families and groups of friends to play, wherever they are, on a level playing field.
 You can play solo or with as many people as you want.
 A player simply picks a card and studies it for 10 seconds before being asked a question from the back, chosen by the roll of a die.
 A correct answer means the card is kept, if not it is returned to the box.
 The player with most cards after 5 or 10 minutes wins!